-Research Grants
+(p) Research Grants

-Effective January 1, 2020, research grants awarded by the Society meet the definition of conditional contributions made under Accounting Standards Update 2018-08 (refer to Recently Adopted Accounting Pronouncements below) and are recognized ratably over the period of performance, as conditions are met, in accordance with the grant agreements.
+Research grants awarded by the Society meet the definition of conditional contributions made under Accounting Standards Update 2018-08 (refer to Recently Adopted Accounting Pronouncements below) and are recognized ratably over the period of performance, as conditions are met, in accordance with the grant agreements.
 Research grant expense recognized but not paid is recognized as grants payable.
 Research grants paid in advance, if any, are recognized as prepaid expenses.